Kent Place School

-Kent Place School is an independent, college-preparatory, private all girls' day school in Summit, New Jersey, with a lower school (coed preschool and PreK, all girls K–5), middle school (grades 6–8) and upper school (grades 9–12).
+Kent Place School is an independent, college-preparatory, private all girls' day school in Summit, New Jersey, with a lower school (coed preschool and preK, all-girls K–5), middle school (grades 6–8), and upper school (grades 9–12).
 It was established in 1894 and has been ranked among the top all girls' schools in the United States.
 The school is accredited by the Middle States Association of Colleges and Schools and the New Jersey Association of Independent Schools.

 Student body

 As of the 2023–24 school year, the school had an enrollment of 636 students (plus 32 in PreK) and 93.8 classroom teachers (on an FTE basis), for a student–teacher ratio of 6.8:1.
 Students of color represent over 50% of the student population.
 More than $4 million in financial aid is awarded annually, with 19% of students receiving financial aid.

 Faculty and administration

 School leadership

-In 2017, Jennifer C. Galambos became the 11th Head of School at Kent Place School, succeeding Susan C. Bosland, who served as Head of School for eighteen years.
-Kent Place School also has a Board of Trustees and leadership team.
+In 2017, Jennifer C. Galambos became the 11th head of school at Kent Place School, succeeding Susan C. Bosland, who served as head of school for eighteen years.
+Kent Place School also has a Board of Trustees and a leadership team.